Lifetimes of (near) eternal false vacua

-While our discussion in this section contains some overlap with Ref.~\cite{Komargodski:2020mxz}, our main goal is to provide a self-contained discussion of how universes arise in the model, and in particular how eternal false vacua appear when the fermion is given a finite mass.
+While our discussion in this section contains some overlap with Refs.~\cite{Anber:2018xek,Komargodski:2020mxz}, our main goal is to provide a self-contained discussion of how universes arise in the model, and in particular how eternal false vacua appear when the fermion is given a finite mass.
 We give parametric estimates of the lifetimes of false vacua when both chiral and center symmetry-breaking deformations are included.
 A discussion of false vacua similar in spirit to our analysis appears in Ref.~\cite{Lawrence:2012ua} which, motivated by axion monodromy models of inflation, examines two-dimensional theories featuring multi-branched potentials with metastable vacua.

 In Section~\ref{sec:modified_sum}, we show how the charge-$p$ Schwinger model can be understood as a charge-$1$ Schwinger model with a modified instanton sum.
 This perspective allows us to generalize our discussion of universes and eternal false vacua in two-dimensions to higher dimensions.
 We discuss the symmetries and $\theta$-dependence of the modified model in detail.